xsgordon/pdf-summary-watcher/README.md

 ## TL;DR

 Watches a directory for new PDF files and generates a TXT summary using `docling` and `textsum`.
+This is experimental and mostly for my own interest.
+I am running it in a Fedora 39 toolbox.

 ## Pre-requisites